Out Stealing Horses

 Out Stealing Horses by Per Petterson (Ut og sjæle hester, 2003) translated from the Norwegian by Anne Born (2007) Graywolf Press (2007) 258 pp

 I have a hit and miss relationship with the New York Times best books of the year list.
 However, I’m always interested in what they choose.
-For 2007, one of their selections was the Norwegian novel Out Stealing Horses, (Ut og sjæle hester, 2003; tr. from the Norwegian by Anne Born.
-Originally pulished in 2003, it picked up a handful of awards in Norway and has since picked up more recognition and more awards in its English translation.
+For 2007, one of their selections was Per Petterson’s Out Stealing Horses, (Ut og sjæle hester, 2003; tr. from the Norwegian by Anne Born).
+When originally published, it picked up a handful of awards in Norway and has since picked up more recognition and more awards in its English translation.